 IAF MLA Purpose

-Accreditation granted by IAF MLA accrediatation body signatories are recognized worldwide based on their equivalent accreditaton programs, therefore reducing costs and adding value to industry and consumers.
+Accreditation granted by IAF MLA accreditation body signatories are recognized worldwide based on their equivalent accreditation programs, therefore reducing costs and adding value to industry and consumers.

 “Certified Once, Accepted Everywhere”

 In 2017, the IAF MLA comprised 4 Recognized Regional Accreditation Groups and 67 Accreditation Bodies in total representing 61 economies.
 Two of the 67 signatories are unaffiliated Accreditation Bodies.”